walmartlabs/fruit-loops/README.md

 - `nextTick(callback)`

-  Exposes node's `nextTick` API.
-This is not cancellable and `nextTick` calls made during the final cycle before an emit are not guaranteed to be cancelled or execute properly. `setImmediate` is preferred in most case.
+  Exposes node's `nextTick` API. `setImmediate` is preferred in most case as `nextTick` can lead to IO starvation.